Campeone/CNN-Facial-Emotion-Detection/README.md

-Facial Emotion Detection
+# Facial Emotion Detection with Flask Web App
 ==============================

+## Overview
 Facial Emotion Detection is a deep learning project aimed at developing a Convolutional Neural Network (CNN) for facial emotion recognition.
-The Computer Vision project was trained to accurately detect and classify facial expressions such as "Anger", "Disgust", "Fear", "Happiness", "Neutrality", "Sadness", and "Surprise", leveraging datasets with labeled facial images.The repository contains the Train and Test datasets,implementation code, the trained model, and the Flask deployment code.
+The Computer Vision project was trained to accurately detect and classify facial expressions such as "Anger", "Happiness", and "Sadness", leveraging datasets with labeled facial images.The repository contains the Train and Test datasets, implementation code, the trained model, and the Flask deployment code.

+Users can upload images containing faces, and the application will detect and classify the emotions present in each face.

 Project Organization
 ------------